R-Vision/winexe/README.md

 # winexe
-Wrapper around the winexe and psexec
+Wrapper around the winexe and psexec|paexec

 ### Install
 ```bash